rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 )
 ```

-As we said, **Doobie is a library that lives in the Cats ecosystem**.
-However, the dependencies to Cats and Cats Effects are already contained in the Doobie library.
-Version 1.0.0-RC1 of Doobie uses the Cats Effect version 3.
+As we said, **doobie is a library that lives in the Cats ecosystem**.
+However, the dependencies to Cats and Cats Effects are already contained in the doobie library.
+Version 1.0.0-RC1 of doobie uses the Cats Effect version 3.

 Since we chose to use Postgres as our database, we need to spin up a Postgres instance.
 We will use the [Postgres Docker image](https://hub.docker.com/r/postgres/postgres/) to do this.
 To simplify the process, we define the Postgres image in a _docker-compose.yml_ file: